martinjt/pulumi-dotnet5/README.md

 This example repo shows how to setup a .NET 5 function to deploy to Azure using Pulumi via a Github action.

+This is the template repo used for my blog post here: https://martinjt.me/2021/05/03/deploying-net-5-azure-functions-with-pulumi-and-github-actions/

 ## Pre-requistes

 1. Azure subscription (with the ability to create a service principal)